In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 Still, Tor Browser provides a reliable additional layer of security to protect your privacy and anonymity.

-As previously mentioned, Tor Browser uses “onion routing” to protect your internet traffic and hide both your identity and location.
-However, it has a number of weaknesses and isn’t 100% secure.
+As previously mentioned, Tor Browser uses “onion routing” to protect your internet traffic and hide your identity and location.
+However, it has several weaknesses and isn’t 100% secure.

-One of its vulnerabilities lies in the fact that each server, which essentially operates as another relay in the Tor network, belongs to volunteers.
+One of its vulnerabilities is that each server, which essentially operates as another relay in the Tor network, belongs to volunteers.
 So, users can’t be entirely sure about the security of each relay the data comes from.

-Moreover, Tor Browser is also vulnerable to a number of potential hacker attacks (just like other browsers are).
-Be sure to minimize your risk by following all the security tips and recommendations above.
+Moreover, Tor Browser is also vulnerable to several potential hacker attacks (just like other browsers are).
+Ensure you minimize risk by following all the security tips and recommendations above.

-You have a number of options to disable certain web features that could otherwise compromise your security and/or anonymity.
+You have several options to disable certain web features that could otherwise compromise your security and anonymity.